SCYou27/Projects_ASCON/project_U-Os/0002_detection/README.md

    This will check the quality of the recorded traces against the reference trace ("0001\_reference/preproc/ref\_trace.npy") as well as whether the recorded responses from the CW-Lite board are equal to our pre-calculated ciphers and tags.

 4. **Calculate our target intermediate values:**
-   With the pre-generated I/O data, we calculated all the target intermediate values and cut them into bytes.
+   With the pre-generated I/O data, we calculated all the target intermediate values.
 As we mentioned in our paper, the bit-interleaving (slicing) technique is applied in our target implementations.
-This means that a 64-bit lane of our target intermediate values will be stored in two 32-bit registers, either separated into high/low (H/L) bits or even/odd (E/O) bits.
+This means that a 64-bit lane of our tabinary rget intermediate values will be stored in two 32-bit registers, either separated into high/low (H/L) bits or even/odd (E/O) bits.

-   We first calculated the target intermediate values in 32-bit H/L words (cut into bytes):
+   We first calculated the target intermediate values in 32-bit H/L words:
    `cd find_intermediates/`
    `./script_all.sh`
+   Here each 32-bit value will be cut into four bytes, and then further converted to eight binary variables representing each byte, as we will later apply a multiple linear regression on our samples against these binary variables.

-   Then we coverted the H/L data into the E/O data:
+   Then we also converted the binary H/L data into the E/O data:
    `cd find_intermediates_sliced/`
    `./script_all.sh`

-5. **Find samples for interesting clock cycle detection:**
+6. **Find samples for interesting clock cycle detection:**
    We used one sample per clock cycle to determine whether a clock cycle is interesting.
 We calculated the summation of 50 points around the peak of a clock cycle as such a sample for detection:
    `cd get_samples/`
    `./script_all.sh`

+7. ****
 ***This page is still unfinished!***